 Preheat oven to 375 deg F.

 Combine squash, broth, milk, and garlic in a medium pot and bring to a boil over medium-high heat.
 Reduce to a simmer and cook until squash is tender, about 20 minutes, then remove from heat.
 Add salt, pepper, and Greek yogurt and puree mixture using an immersion blender until smooth (or use a regular blender).
 Stir in Gruyere, pecorino Romano, and 2 tbs Parmigiano-Reggiano cheese.
+If the cheese does not melt in smoothly, blend sauce again (I usually do this)

 While squash is cooking, bring a pot of water to a boil and cook pasta, then drain.
 Stir together pasta and sauce and spread mixture into a 9 x 13-inch baking dish.